Burak Oktenli

 View Project Details

 Authority-governed drive-by-wire safety architecture for autonomous vehicles.
 9-module governance pipeline on Jetson AGX Orin + Zynq UltraScale+.
 Three-leg redundant KILOVAC fail-safe relay.
-62 components, 1,200 simulation runs, zero unsafe actions. ~$16,287 BOM.
+62 components, 1,200 simulation runs, no observed unsafe authority transitions. ~$16,287 BOM.
 Cross-domain portability validated against BLADE-EDGE defense variant.

 View Project Details